 Delhi, the capital city in India replete with an interesting history, is definitely a must visit for any traveller.
 It houses the world’s biggest Hindu temple, the country’s largest mosque and the largest shopping mall in South Asia.
-It also has a unique distinctive quality- as the city grew it was been divided in to New Delhi and Old Delhi, though not with any defined borders.
+It also has a unique distinctive quality- as the city grew it was divided into New Delhi and Old Delhi, though not with any defined borders.

 In comparison, New Delhi can be disarmingly intimate and tranquil due to its recent metamorphosis into a hub for business, IT, media and fashion.